Hydro-Québec wishes to carry out its projects in partnership with affected communities.

 Before undertaking a generation (generating stations) or transmission (lines and substations) project, Hydro-Québec runs a public participation program that takes the host community’s concerns and expectations into account.
 This process helps ensure that projects blend in with their environment and enhances their acceptance by the community.

 This approach aims to provide an understanding of the project, respond to stakeholders’ information needs and gather community concerns regarding the project.
-Hydro-Québec communicates with representatives of various levels of government, the official representatives of the communities, the landowners concerned, citizens, community organizations and local media.
+Hydro-Québec communicates with representatives of various levels of government, the official representatives of the communities, the property owners concerned, citizens, community organizations, contractors, suppliers and local media.

 Information on the solution selected

-These activities also allow Hydro-Québec to hear final comments and concerns about the project.
+These activities also allowed Hydro-Québec to hear comments and concerns about the project.